practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 primitives (threads and mutex locks), using the Celluloid framework, and using a minimal implementation of the actor model that we'll build from scratch.

-By the end of this article, you certainly won't be an expert on concurrent programming if you aren't already, but you'll have a nice head start on some basic concepts that will help you decide how to tackle concurrent programming within your own projects.
+By the end of this article, you certainly won't be a concurrency expert if you aren't already, but you'll have a nice head start on some basic concepts that will help you decide how to tackle concurrent programming within your own projects.
 Let's begin!